The Golden Jubilee

 Anniversary Gifts

-The following special gifts which came to us without solicitation on our part were received in connection with the sixtieth anniversary:
+The following special gifts which came to us without solicitation on ourpart were received in connection with the sixtieth anniversary:

 A beautiful altar cross, donated by the Ruth Bible Class;